jelizaga/log/README.md

 # log

-Markdown micro-blogging script—keep your log to yourself.
+> Markdown micro-blogging—keep your `log` to yourself!